adobe/aio-theme/README.md

  ```
  This new InlineNestedAlert will not be supporting the 'slot' parameter as the regular InlineAlert.
  The nested InlineAlert must wrap around the content that it wants to display.
 It can only supports one header by using the parameter
  header="true".
+Header will not be supported if there is only 1 line.
 It supports variant the same way as the regular InlineAlert.
-Also it supports another parameter as iconPosition to be
+Also it supports
+ another parameter as iconPosition to be
  displayed either left or right side of the alert.

 ### Media Block